Anita Knight MBACP MA Children & Adult Counsellor- Shrewsbury Telford Oswestry

 I offer the first session at a discounted price of £20 for 45 minutes (This is for us to explore together whether I am the right counsellor for you).

-My standard fee is £40 for a 45 minute face to face session.
+My standard fee is £40 for a 45 minute face to face session for children or a 50 minute session for adults.

 My fees for online counselling are: Live Chat is £35 for a 45 minute session.
 Video Chat is £35 for a 45 minute session Email counselling is £20 for each reply